Fabianpixelking/notion-image-compressor-free-tier/README.md

 -   **Zero Cost**: Completely free alternative to paid image optimizers.
 -   **Privacy Focused**: Runs locally on your computer—no uploading images to third-party servers.

-## 🛠️ Installation & Usage (Beginner Guide)
+## 🛠️ Installation & Detailed Usage

-Follow these steps to get started, even if you've never used Python before.
+If the Quick Start wasn't enough, here is the step-by-step guide.

 ### 1. Install Python
 1. Go to the [Python Download Page](https://www.python.org/downloads/).